-- A test model, known as the context-aware routing decision framework, utilizes fuzzy logic to make real-time routing decisions based on various factors, including energy usage, connection quality, mobility, and other relevant factors. - An essential part of reinforcement learning is building a module based on smart learning that enables nodes to learn the best routing behaviors over time, particularly in network with a longer lifespan. - Adaptive propagation methods were employed to mitigate routher concession and minimize the weight of control messages.
-A decrease h control overhead is the outcome of this. - The Extensive research utilizing Python simulations hows that the network outperforms ordinary RPL and its upgraded variations in terms of longevity (30% longer) and energy consumption (25% lower)
+- A test model, known as the context-aware routing decision framework, utilizes fuzzy logic to make real-time routing decisions based on various factors, including energy usage, connection quality, mobility, and other relevant factors. - An essential part of reinforcement learning is building a module based on smart learning that enables nodes to learn the best routing behaviors over time, particularly in networks with a longer lifespan. - Adaptive propagation methods were employed to mitigate routing congestion and minimize the weight of control messages.
+A decrease in control overhead is the outcome of this. - The Extensive research utilizing Python simulations shows that the network outperforms ordinary RPL and its upgraded variations in terms of longevity (30% longer) and energy consumption (25% lower).

-When it comes to real Internet of Thing net prks, CA-RPL is a reliable, scalable, and adaptable framework.
+When it comes to real Internet of Things networks, CA-RPL is a reliable, scalable, and adaptable framework.
 Due to these changes, CA-RPL will now alter how LLN routing works.